SpotlightKid/midiomatic/plugins.md

 Store received Control Change messages and replay them when triggered.

-**note:** *This plugin is still considered in beta stage.
+**Note:** *This plugin is still considered to be in beta stage.
 I recommend not using it in an important project.
 The LV2 version should work as described, but there may be issues with the VST2 version due to poor support for trigger inputs.*

 ![MIDI CC Recorder screenshot](screenshots/MIDICCRecorder.png)